true-myth/true-myth/README.md

 This is like the Node example _but even worse_ for repetition!

+The same basic dynamic is in play for asynchronous operations, where a `Promise` can reject or an `async function` can `throw` an error.

 Nor can TypeScript help you here!
 It doesn't have type signatures to say "This throws an exception!"
 (TypeScript's `never` might come to mind, but it might mean lots of things, not just exception-throwing.)
+What is more, exceptions and `Promise` rejection values are untyped—with the strictest settings, `unknown`, but otherwise just `any`.

-Neither callbacks nor exceptions are good solutions here.
+Neither callbacks nor exceptions are robustly good solutions here.

-## Solutions: `Maybe` and `Result`
+## Solutions: `Maybe`, `Result`, and `Task`

-`Maybe` and `Result` are our escape hatch from all this madness.
+`Maybe`, `Result`, and `Task` are our escape hatch from all this madness.

 We reach for libraries precisely so we can solve real business problems while letting lower-level concerns live in the "solved problems" category.
 True Myth, borrowing ideas from many other languages and libraries, aims to put _code written to defend against `null`/`undefined` problems_ in that "solved problems" category.